- Suncoast Technical College

 Snacks, drinks, ala carte items, and full meals are available during lunch time only.
 The high school cafeteria (building 2, atrium) is open to all students and staff.

-STC has two student operated restaurants.
+STC has student operated restaurants.
 Bistro 502 is located at the STC Sarasota (Main) Campus.
 Suncoast Bistro is located at the STC North Port Branch.

 Students are responsible for showing consistent progress, satisfactory attendance, and employability skills.
 Grading scale may vary by program.